jutrifonov/sreg_stata/README.md

 - **`is_cov` -** A `boolean` indicating whether the DGP should include covariates (`true`) or not (`false`).

 ### Return Value
-`pd.DataFrame`: A `DataFrame` with `n` observations containing the generated values of the following variables:
+A sample of `n` observations containing the generated values of the following variables:
 - **`Y` -** Observed outcomes;
 - **`S` -** Strata indicators;
 - **`D` -** Treatment assignments, indexed by $\{0, 1, 2, ...\}$, where `D = 0` denotes the control group;